Barabasi-Lab/AI-Bind/README.md

 Stat-of-the-art machine learning models like DeepPurpose (e.g., Transformer-CNN) used for drug repurposing learn the topology of the drug-target interaction network.
 Much simpler network model (configuration model) can acheive a similar test performance.

 While predicting potential drugs for novel targets, drugs with more binding annotations in the training data appear more often.
-These models lack the ability to learn structural patterns of proteins and ligands, fixing which would enable them for the exploratory analysis over new targets.
+These models lack the ability to learn structural patterns of proteins and ligands, fixing which would enable ML models in the exploratory analysis over new targets.

 The binding prediction task can be classified into 3 types:

-i) Unseen edges: When both ligand and target are present in the training data
+i) Unseen edges: When both ligand and target from the test dataset are present in the training data

-ii) Unseen targets: When only the ligand is present in the training data
+ii) Unseen targets: When only the ligand from the test dataset is present in the training data

-iii) Unseen nodes: When both ligand and target are absent in the training data
+iii) Unseen nodes: When both ligand and target from the test dataset are absent in the training data

 Despite performing well in predicting over unseen edges amd unseen targets, existing ML models and network model performs poorly on unseen nodes.